DACUS1995/Video-monitoring-and-automatic-classification-app/README.md

 # Video-monitoring-and-automatic-classification-app

-This application is meant to be used to monitor and direct people who enter a building based on	specific visual characteristics.
+This application is meant to be used to monitor specific areas and provide a route recommendation for people who enter a building by executing a classification based on specific visual characteristics.

 The process of classification is using the **Tensorflow**  framework to infer the class in which a captured frame belongs to and is using a MobileNet type of CNN *(Convolutional Neural Network)* called **MobileNet_V1** that can be retrained using transfer learning to the desired outcome.